TrisPatt/Big-Ts-Chophouse/README.md

 * [CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate CSS
 * [CI Python Linter](https://pep8ci.herokuapp.com/#) - Used to validate Python

+## Testing
+Please see  [TESTING.md](testing.md) for all the detailed testing performed.

 ## Deployment and Local Developement

-Live deployment can be found on this [View Big T's Chophouse live website here]https://big-ts-chophouse-8ec7ab8dc652.herokuapp.com/()
+Live deployment can be found on this [View Big T's Chophouse live website here](https://big-ts-chophouse-8ec7ab8dc652.herokuapp.com/)

 ### Local Developement